Thai Quinoa Salad with Peanut Dressing is packed with plant based protein. You will love every drop of this healthy, filling, flavorful dish!

 hands holding a bowl of thai quinoa salad with peanut dressing

-Thai Quinoa Salad is the perfect transition meal from heavy comfort foods into light and springy dishes, though the combination of flavors, textures and ingredients are so delicious you’ll be making this dish all year round.
+Thai Quinoa Salad is light, yet hearty and filling, and the combination of flavors, textures, and ingredients are so delicious you’ll be making this dish year round.

 overhead photo of a bowl of thai quinoa salad with peanut dressing